amirdzafiic/Sliding-Gate-Embedded-Systems-Project/README.md

 - OCR quality depends on lighting, camera position, and plate visibility.
 - The MQTT broker IP must match the Raspberry Pi network address.
-- The JSON database is suitable for a demonstration, not for production access control.
-- A production version would require stronger authentication, audit logs, input validation, and safer physical motor-control hardware.